 Healing Room.
 The Need for Psychotherapy, to which I co-authored a chapter 'Systemic Family Therapy' was published by Harper Collins India in 2017.

-I am currently the Editor of Journal of Family Therapy.
+From 2014 to 2018, I was the Editor of the Journal of Family Therapy.

-From 2009 to 2013, I was the Associate Editor for Qualitative Research for the Journal of Family Therapy in the U.K.
+From 2009 to 2013, I was the Associate Editor for Qualitative Research for the Journal of Family Therapy.

 I also serve on the editorial boards of Clinical Child Psychology and Psychiatry, Psychological Foundations – the Journal (a leading Indian mental health journal) and Contemporary Family Therapy.